 | Kare ga 彼が (He)|

 | Kare no 彼の|

 Kanojotachi no 彼女たちの

 Grammar Note: To make a third person reference into the possessive case, just add no to whatever name you're using.
 This means that "Seth's" would be expressed as Sesu no セスの.

-When we start learning how to make sentences in the next lesson, it will be important to remember that different things will go on in a Japanese sentence that don't have much importance in an English sentence.
-In fact, we won't even revisit the particle ga が and see how it is actually used until Lesson 10.
+When we start learning how to make sentences in Lesson 9, it will be important to remember that different things will happen in a Japanese sentence.
+However, we won't revisit the particle ga が until Lesson 11.

 |Close to Speaker|| Close to Listener/|